 What makes Patrick Cornell believable as an artist is his clear vision of who he is and what he is trying to accomplish.

-Cornell eventually migrated to Nashville, and helped start the country band Blackjack Billy.
+Cornell eventually migrated to Nashville, and helped start the country band Blackjack Billy in 2012.
 They began touring across the U.S., Canada, and Australia as they headlined their own tours, as well as opened for Keith Urban, Thompson Square, and Lynard Skynard.
-The band’s song “The Booze Cruise” became a hit on Sirius XM’s The Highway, went platinum in Canada in 2014 and led to them signing a record deal with Bigger Picture.
-After years of playing bass and backing other artists, Cornell’s confidence grew along with his quiet desire to start his solo career.
-Matt Sorum of Guns N’ Roses soon reaffirmed that desire.
-Recognizing how the crowd reacted to Cornell’s stage presence during a one-off gig with the celebrity cover band Camp Freddy, Sorum encouraged Cornell to pursue a solo career.
-Sorum’s encouragement was a crucial moment in Cornell’s career; shortly thereafter, he left the band Blackjack Billy.
+The band’s song “The Booze Cruise” became a hit on Sirius XM’s The Highway, went platinum in Canada and led to them signing a record deal with Bigger Picture.
+However, after years of playing bass guitar in bands and backing other artists, Cornell’s confidence grew along with his quiet desire to start his solo career.
+In May of 2014 he left Blackjack Billy.

-Cornell’s first year as a solo artist has been eventful.
-He’s worked hard, but if you ask him why and how he’s accomplished all he has, his response is simple: “It’s God-given.”
+If you ask him why and how he’s accomplished all he has, his response is simple: “It’s God-given.”
 He argues that none of what he’s accomplished has happened because of anything that he’s done on his own.
 Still, he’s done a lot.
 So what is he most proud of so far?
 “My hair,” he jokes.
-But he can and should be proud of so much more.
-American Songwriter Magazine selected “Need To Bleed” as a Daily Discovery, Muzooka picked “Need to Bleed” as a Staff Favorite, Pandora voted on and accepted all four of Cornell’s singles, and Nashville’s local independent radio station, Lighting 100, added “Need to Bleed” to their local radio show, The 615, upon it's release and invited him to play their On Tap Showcase.
-The showcase was his first solo show, and Cornell drew a crowd large enough to fill Tin Roof Nashville.

-As Patrick focuses on 2018, his goals are simple: release more music and play more shows.
+As Patrick focuses on the future, his goals are simple: release music and play shows.
 Follow him on Twitter, Facebook, Instagram and YouTube to stay updated on upcoming projects and shows.